Aton143/trader/README.md

 ## To-Do
 - [ ] User-created UI "workspace"
 - [ ] JSON and HTTP response parsing

+## How to Compile
+This project depends on stb\_image\_write.h, stb\_rect\_pack.h, stb\_sprintf.h, stb\_truetype.h, and OpenSSL.
+I haven't configured it to be built by another person so mileage will definitely vary.
+I have still yet to create submodules and a great way for others to build this thing.
+Luckily, it shouldn't be hard since the stb stuff is easy to take care of and OpenSSL static and dynamic libraries can be [easily obtained](https://wiki.openssl.org/index.php/Binaries).
+I haven't even changed the build scripts for release binaries!

 ## Special Thanks
 - [Casey Muratori](https://mollyrocket.com)